Physical and Occupational Therapy for Parkinson’s Disease: Improving Mobility and Functionality

 Integrating physical and occupational therapy into your comprehensive care plan will address specific symptoms and enhance your overall quality of life.

-This holistic approach combines various strategies to improve mobility, function, and .
+This holistic approach combines various strategies to improve mobility, function, and emotional well-being.

-This includes incorporating exercise to strengthen muscles and build endurance, holistic approaches that address nutrition, sleep, stress management, and social support, customised treatment plans tailored to your unique needs and goals, and education on Parkinson’s disease, empowering you with the knowledge to manage symptoms better.
+This includes incorporating exercise to strengthen muscles and build endurance, holistic approaches that address nutrition, sleep, , and social support, customised treatment plans tailored to your unique needs and goals, and education on Parkinson’s disease, empowering you with the knowledge to manage symptoms better.

 As you commit to this comprehensive care plan, remember that teamwork is crucial for success.